adamsoliev/bearblog/intro-sql/blogpost.md

 * `LEFT JOIN` keeps all rows from the left table and fills-in columns from the right table only when you have a match, otherwise using NULL as the columns' value.
 * `RIGHT JOIN` does the opposite: it keeps all rows from the right table.
 * `FULL JOIN` keeps all rows from both sides, padding missing values with NULL.
+* `CROSS JOIN` returns every possible combination of rows from both tables, so the result size is the product of their row counts.
 * `LATERAL JOIN` allows a subquery that runs once per row of the outer table — like a loop over the left input.

 <!-- FIXME -->